- 700 AI BioTech companies and 100 corporations that develop drugs

-Antiverse provides more candidates by analysing NGS data, clustering on multi-dimensional space, and selecting based on sequential and structural grouping.
+Antiverse provides more candidates by analyzing NGS data, clustering on multi-dimensional space, and selecting based on sequential and structural grouping.

 Existing antibody discovery methods are well-developed and often effective at discovering binders.
 But when there is a need to find the best possible candidate, or when finding a suitable candidate is hard with current methods, the options are limited and often costly.

 Antiverse uses next-generation sequencing (NGS) to extract more data from existing workloads.
-The AI-Augmented Drug Discovery platform and trained models analyse the statistics gained from thousands of experiments.
-These outputs are compared against known data in order to select best candidates.
+The AI-Augmented Drug Discovery platform and trained models analyze the statistics gained from thousands of experiments.
+These outputs are compared against known data in order to select the best candidates.

 The Antiverse AI-ADD system found each and every cluster identified by other methods, plus more.
 These additional clusters contained rare and unique sequences.

 Genomenon is an AI-driven genomics company that organizes the world’s genomic knowledge to accelerate the diagnosis and development of treatments for genetic disease.